ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 We oftern running the two commands alternatively by running one and ctrl-C after a while to adjust the pose of the robot.
 After the robot properly stands up, it is ready to be controlled.

 ### Start the controller

-If you have completed the instructions before, there should be a runnable docker container called `a1_ros_ctrl_docker` in your computer.
+If you have completed the instructions before, there should be a runnable docker container called `a1_cpp_ctrl_docker` in your computer.
-Run the container, and start the A1 controller by
+Run the container, build and config the A1 controller
 ```shell
 ssh root@localhost -p2233
 # then input passward "password" when prompted to do so